wojjas/HYF_react-node/README.md

 ## Run/Test/Develop

+After you clone this repository cd into client/ and run `npm install`.
+Then cd into server/ and run `npm install` as well.

 To run, always start the server:

 - Go to server's directory and run `node app.js`
-- Check that it is up and listening on a port
+- Check that it is up and listening on a port (it prints this to terminal if everything is good)

 Then start the client: